FindMySchool LogoFindMySchool

 Transport-wise, the school context includes reliance on public transport for many students.
 As a result, punctuality systems and morning routines matter, and families benefit from planning a route that builds in contingency for traffic and service disruption.

-Admissions demand is real.
-With more applications than offers in the latest figures, families should not assume a place is guaranteed even if the school is local.
+• Admissions demand is real.
+Demand can exceed available places, so families should not assume a place is guaranteed even if the school is local.

 E-ACT North Birmingham Academy looks most convincing where it is clearest: behaviour, safety, and the practical work of helping students move to the next stage with confidence.
 The latest Ofsted inspection in October 2023 maintained a Good judgement, with evidence of an ordered culture and students who feel safe.